sesam-io/opensesam-connector/README.md

 # Open Sesam Connector

-Note!
-This is just a shim connector (no reusable content) made to allow the tenant to enable and disable the internal -enhance pipes in Sesam Talk.
+This is just a shim connector (no re-usable content) made to allow the tenant to enable and disable the internal -enhance pipes in Sesam Talk.